Landau levels on a compact manifold: The class L(A,B)

-It is not obvious that this definition is equivalent with the one given in the introduction, cf. \eqref{eq:exp_lag}.
-This will be proved in Proposition \ref{prop:global_local_expansion}.
-The advantage of the expansion \eqref{eq:expansion_kernel} is that its analytical meaning is more transparent, the drawback is that it depends on local choices (coordinates, frames, rescaling $k^{\frac{1}{2}} \xi$) whereas the expansion \eqref{eq:exp_lag} is global.
+The advantage of the expansion \eqref{eq:expansion_kernel} is that its analytical meaning is more transparent, the drawback is that it depends on local choices (coordinates, frames, rescaling $k^{\frac{1}{2}} \xi$) whereas the expansion \eqref{eq:exp_Lag_bis} is global.